-< verifies proposed revision dates for each particular document type according to the document's retention period.
+e.g., Archiving Specialist verifies proposed revision dates for each particular document type according to the document's retention period.

-After confirming acceptance of the documents to be archived in < Form, the < updates <, labels files appropriately, places files in archiving storage, and ensures appropriate storage location traceability. updates < reflects all previously archived documents, their status, actual location, and other data required for quick searching and extraction upon request.
+After confirming acceptance of the documents to be archived in Archiving Request Form, the e.g., Archiving Specialist updates Archiving Register labels files appropriately, places files in archiving storage, and ensures appropriate storage location traceability. updates Archiving Register reflects all previously archived documents, their status, actual location, and other data required for quick searching and extraction upon request.

 5.4 Document Loans

-Documents can be requested from the Archive for loan. < oversees this process.
-The Requestor completes the list of requested documents in <.
-The request shall be allowed by the < and authorized by the Line Manager (original document owner).
+Documents can be requested from the Archive for a loan. e.g., Archiving Specialist oversees this process.
+The Requestor completes the list of requested documents in Document Loan Request.
+The request shall be allowed by the e.g., Archiving Specialist and authorized by the Line Manager (original document owner).

-< updates < and reflects who loaned the archived document(s) and when it was loaned (retrieved) to indicate that the document has been removed from the Archive.
-Thereafter <:
+e.g., Archiving Specialist updates Archiving Register and reflects who loaned the archived document(s) and when it was loaned (retrieved) to indicate that the document has been removed from the Archive.
+Thereafter e.g., Archiving Specialist:

 Checks the contents of the file against the filing form and delivers it to the Requester.
-If a copy of the document is required, the requirements of < < must also be followed.
-Loaned document and controlled copies must be returned to Archive.
+If a copy of the document is required, the requirements of SOP-02 Good Documentation Practice must also be followed.
+Loaned documents and controlled copies must be returned to Archive.

 Sets a reminder to contact the Requestor if the file has not been returned in one (1) week.
-If the file cannot be returned within this time period, sets an additional reminder.
-The extension must be justified, and a note must be reflected in <.
+If the file cannot be returned within this period, sets an additional reminder.
+The extension must be justified, and a note must be reflected in Document Loan Request.

-Checks the file returned by the requestor for proper content to make sure it is complete, completes section on Document Loan Flow in <.
+Checks the file returned by the requestor for proper content to make sure it is complete and completes the section on Document Loan Flow in Document Loan Request.

-Returns the documents to the Archive file and updates <.
+Returns the documents to the Archive file and updates Archiving Register.

 5.5 Retention Period